What Have We Learned from the 100-Year History of Leadership Research? (Part II)

 Although the Ohio State Studies started in the 1940s, its methods and outcomes continue to influence leadership research, along with management and organizational behavior.
 We can often find traces of the two factors in later-developed leadership theories.

-- Read Part V, which discusses the Contingency Theory of Leadership & Situational Leadership, by clicking here!
+- Part V: The Contingency Theory of Leadership & Situational Leadership

 - Halpin, A.W.
 (1957).
 Manual for the Leader Behavior Description Questionnaire.
 Columbus, OH: The Ohio State University.
 Retrieved from: https://fisher.osu.edu/supplements/10/2862/1962%20LBDQ%20MANUAL.pdf